 Voluntary Evaluator Peer Review

-- Extensive, personalised professional development support from two senior evaluators with expertise relevant to you
+- Extensive, personalised professional development support from two senior Peer Reviewers

 - A personalised professional development plan

-- 3-year listing on the EES website’s ‘VEPR Review Index’, publicly profiling your VEPR review completion
+- A 3-year listing on the EES website’s Certified Evaluator Index

 - Opportunities for new collegial and professional mentoring relationships

-“I highly appreciate the first chance ever to discuss my professionalism and fields of doubts in an open, but safe environment.”
-Weronika Felcis (EES Board member)
+“I highly appreciated the first chance ever to discuss my professionalism and fields of doubts in an open but safe environment.”
+Weronika Felcis (Poland, EES Board member)

-“The ideas and inputs are not only helpful for me but can be taken into use by my unit.
+“The ideas and inputs were not only helpful for me but can be taken into use by my [work] unit.
 The VEPR is leading to both individual and institutional learning.
 How beneficial it is to share, work together – and also fun!”
-Ritta Oksanen (former EES President)
+Riitta Oksanen (Finland, former EES President)

 Who can apply?